 Beginning in 2015, the City began to prioritize technology as a fundamental capability to enable civic engagement, stimulate growth, create jobs, improve neighborhoods, and improve City services.
 We launched several citywide technology programs, including an Enterprise Resource Planning System, a new Civic Center, and a High-Tech Infrastructure Master Plan.
 These citywide technology programs were ambitious, complex, and highly impactful to the future of the City.
 These citywide technology programs, along with technology projects that directly support the 23 diverse city departments, drive and influence TID’s strategy, plans and priorities today.

 Each year, TID updates its progress and strategic plans in the annual budgeting process and throughout the year, TID updates its strategic plans through memos and updates to City Council and through updates to the Technology and Innovation Commission.
-In the coming year, TID plans to update its long-term strategic plan in an effort called TID25.
+This past year City Council approved both the Digital Inclusion Roadmap and the Smart City Strategy.
+Both of these plans are components of TID’s strategic planning process and also are components of the City’s 2030 Strategic Vision, which is currently in process.
+This year, TID is updating its long-term strategic plan in an effort called TID25 which will be the technology roadmap to assist the City to achieve its Strategic Vision.

 Below is a highlight of some of the current and future programs anticipated for the strategic plan: